MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 ## Install Docker

 The first step is to install Docker, which is required for working with Windows containers.
-Docker provides a standard runtime environment for containers with a common API and command-line interface (CLI) for managing containers on Windows.
+Docker provides a standard runtime environment for containers, with a common API and command-line interface (CLI).

 For more configuration details, see [Docker Engine on Windows](../manage-docker/configure-docker-daemon.md).

 <!-- start tab view -->
 # [Windows Server](#tab/Windows-Server)

 To install Docker on Windows Server, you can use a [OneGet provider PowerShell module](https://github.com/oneget/oneget) published by Microsoft called the [DockerMicrosoftProvider](https://github.com/OneGet/MicrosoftDockerProvider).
 This provider enables the containers feature in Windows and installs the Docker engine and client.

-To install Docker,
+Here's how:

 1. Open an elevated PowerShell session and install the Docker-Microsoft PackageManagement Provider from the [PowerShell Gallery](https://www.powershellgallery.com/packages/DockerMsftProvider).